volkerrath/Py4MT2/README.md

 # Py4MTX
-# This repo is in a state of reorganization and adaption to Python 3.11, mtpy-v2 and integrating Jacobian-related functionality.
+# This repo is in a process of reorganization and adaption to Python 3.11, mtpy-v2 and integrating Jacobian-related functionality.
 Not fully ready for production use!

 This repository currently contains simple scripts useful for EM imaging, modelling, and inversion, partly using mtpy (to be downloaded from https://github.com/MTgeophysics/mtpy-v2).
+The workflows for reading and processing Jacobians from ModEM outputs has been copied from https://github.com/volkerrath/JacoPyAN, and will be further developed here.

-Itcontains the following subdirectories:
+The repositoryIt contains the following subdirectories:

  -	**py4mt/info**